My blog is reader supported. When you purchase through links on this site, I may earn a commission.

 How long did you test each box?

 Four months, with both kids opening every box.
 About 60 hours of hands-on testing time.
 I purchased every subscription at retail (none were comped).
-Pricing was verified on each brand's checkout page on April 12, 2026.
+Pricing was verified on each brand's checkout page on April 12, 2026 — all science kit subscription box 2026 rankings reflect that date.

 Some brands sent me products for testing.
 Doesn't that bias the review?